 - Don’t touch the marine life – contrary to popular belief, starfish do not purr when you pet them, and sea cucumbers actually find it quite humiliating when people hold them up and pretend they are sex toys.

-Other Wildlife Around Botanical Beach near Port Renfrew
+Other Wildlife in Botanical Beach Provincial Park near Port Renfrew

 Don’t get so caught up staring into the tide pools that you forget to look out to sea now and then for some whale watching.
 Plenty of cool marine creatures are routinely spotted just off Botanical Beach, including sea lions (August to May), Grey whales (especially in March and April during their migration up to Alaska) and Killer whales (whenever Sea World is on hiatus).